immersivecognition/uxf-tutorial/part-5/README.md

 [![trial-begin](/uxf-tutorial/images/trial-begin.gif)](/uxf-tutorial/images/trial-begin.gif)

+Note: As of a UXF update in 2020, the events here have a reorderable feature.

 Remember you can do anything you want on trial begin - it could be making something appear, playing a sound, or anything your experiment needs.
 Just assign method to the event and have UXF do the work for you.

 Testing it out now should mean everything works - you can see in the UXF Info Bar at the bottom the trial number increasing as we touch the Target over and over again.
 However, we will get a `NoSuchTrialException` after 10 trials.
 That's because our StartPoint is trying to begin the next trial, but one doesn't exist!